Stephen Schwarzman, Trump’s China whisperer, reveals the extent of his role

 Stephen A. Schwarzman is the ultimate master of the universe.
 From running Blackstone, the world’s largest private equity firm with almost $500 billion in total assets under management, to acting as President Trump’s “China whisperer” during the last two years of tense trade talks, the 72-year-old financier wields plenty of power.
 He played a key role in advising the government to bail out the big banks during the 2008 financial crisis, steered Trump’s short-lived business advisory council, and is a major philanthropist who gave $100 million to launch a scholarship program in China.

-Praised for his financial acumen and massive gifts to charity, Schwarzman has also attracted his share of controversy for his support of Trump (especially after the president’s Charlottesville comments, which led to the disbanding of the advisory council led by Schwarzman), Blackstone’s stake in companies that are considered responsible for much of the destruction of the Amazon rainforest, and potential conflicts of interest inherent in his role during U.S.-China trade talks.
+Praised for his financial acumen and massive gifts to charity, Schwarzman has also attracted his share of controversy for his support of Trump (especially after the president’s Charlottesville comments, which led to the disbanding of the advisory council led by Schwarzman), Blackstone’s stake in companies that some consider responsible for much of the destruction of the Amazon rainforest (a claim disputed by Blackstone, which asserts that the company objects to illegal deforestation), and potential conflicts of interest inherent in his role during U.S.-China trade talks.

 For the last five years or so, Schwarzman says he’s thought about writing a book to tell his life story and show readers how to build, transform, and lead thriving organizations.
 In What It Takes: Lessons In The Pursuit of Excellence, he describes his upbringing and his motivation, includes some surprising anecdotes, such as a bar fight in Trinidad, and is quite frank about some of his worst business decisions.
 Schwarzman also reveals many more details about the extent of his trade diplomacy for the Trump administration, saying that in 2018 alone he made eight trips to China on behalf of the White House “trying to assure China’s most senior officials that the president was not looking for a trade war.”